Sultan31415/GlowApp2/README.md

 **🌟 Built with ❤️ for global wellness transformation 🌟**

-*Empowering individuals worldwide with AI-powered therapeutic support*
+*Empowering individuals worldwide with AI-powered therapeutic support across all platforms*

 </div>